 Board of Supervisors

 In principle, the Board of Supervisors decides by majority of votes.
-Only decisions about binding technical standards, guidelines and recommendations are made on the basis of a qualified majority of votes as defined in the Treaty of Nice.
+Decisions on binding technical standards, guidelines and recommendations are made on the basis of a qualified majority.

-There are six Standing Committees, discussing matters on a level just below the Board of Supervisors:
+There are seven Standing Committees, discussing matters on a level just below the Board of Supervisors:

 Resolution Committee (ResCo) and the Standing Committee on Anti-Money Laundering and Countering Terrorist Financing (AMLSC)

-The Standing Committees work on specific subjects within the EBA.
 In accordance with the Bank Recovery and Resolution Directive (BRRD), the Board of Supervisors has delegated specific tasks regarding the resolution of financial institutions to the ResCo.
 The Member States’ national resolution authorities are represented in the ResCo.
-The AMLSC discusses tasks related to the prevention of money laundering and terrorist financing and presents them to the Board of Supervisors.
+Until the new anti-money laundering authority AMLA is established, tasks related to preventing money laundering and terrorist financing are discussed in the AMLSC and then submitted to the Board of Supervisors.

 Management Board

-The EBA Management Board is composed of a Chairperson and six members selected from the Board of Supervisors.
-The Management Board members are required to act in the interests of the European Union.
+The EBA Management Board is composed of an EBA Chair and six representatives of the national authorities The Management Board members are required to act in the interests of the European Union.
 The Management Board’s tasks include ensuring that the EBA carries out its mission and tasks in conformity with the regulations, drafting the EBA work programme and approve the EBA's internal operational decisions.
-The Board decides by majority of votes.

 EBA Chairperson